devfinwiz/Fin-Maestro-Web/README.md

 Inputs:
 1. Stock name
 2. Number of signals (total number of buy or sell signals that must be plotted)
+Note: For best results, keep this value as 10.

 Output:
 1. A visually appealing plot indicating buy and sell signals for the requested stock.